jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 it functions as a stand-in for *all* matter within the given cosmology, including decaying cold dark matter.
-Go ahead and replace this needlessly complicated expression for the ``'species'`` of ``'total matter'`` in :ref:`the parameter file <params-decaying-cold-dark-matter>` with just ``'matter'``.
+Go ahead and replace this needlessly complicated expression for the ``'species'`` of ``'total matter'`` in :ref:`the parameter file <param-decaying-cold-dark-matter>` with just ``'matter'``.
 Likewise, ``'radiation'`` includes not just ``'photon'`` and (massless) ``'neutrino'``, but also ``'decay radiation'``, when present.
 With the aforementioned change to
-:ref:`the parameter file <params-decaying-cold-dark-matter>` in place, try rerunning both the dcdm and the reference simulation using simply
+:ref:`the parameter file <param-decaying-cold-dark-matter>` in place, try rerunning both the dcdm and the reference simulation using simply

 .. code-block:: bash

    for frac in 0 0.7; do
        ./concept \
-           -p params/tutorial \
+           -p param/tutorial \
            -c "_lin = 'radiation + metric'" \
            -c "_frac = $frac"
    done